qoherent/ria-hub-docs/docs/content/.Development/oauth2-provider.md

 ## Pre-configured Applications

-Gitea creates OAuth applications for the following services by default on startup, as we assume that these are universally useful.
+RIA Hub creates OAuth applications for the following services by default on startup, as we assume that these are universally useful.

 |Application|Description|Client ID|
 |-----------|-----------|---------|